 - In the opening Macros dialog box, click RunReplyAllWithAttachments if you want to reply to all with attachments.
 Otherwise, select RunReplyWithAttachments, then click the Run button.

-VBA Macro code is always complicated, it sometimes changes the structure of Outlook, which ends up with Outlook technical glitch.
+VBA Macro code is always complicated, it sometimes changes the structure of Outlook, which ends up with Outlook technical glitches.
 I personally recommended avoiding VBA Macros.

 All the above methods are “How to attach the file in Outlook when replying” and avoid the VBA macro method.